Poule au pot

 Salt and pepper (white pepper).

-In parallel prepare the rice according to the instructions on the packaging or see this site: spiced rice.
+In parallel prepare the rice rice or spiced rice.

 Cut the hen and serve with the vegetables, rice and a generous amount of sauce.